dftbplus/dftbplus/INSTALL.rst

   git clone https://github.com/dftbplus/dftbplus.git
   cd dftbplus

-The project uses git-submodules for some external dependencies.
-They are automatically retrieved on demand, either into the corresponding folder within the git working copy or into the build folder.
+The project uses git-submodules for some external dependencies, which will be automatically retrieved during configuration.

 Optional extra components